Skip to Content

 Ancho chiles are smoked poblano peppers.
 Rich, smoky flavors go really well with fresh pumpkin.

 You can use dried anchos if you want to take the time to rehydrate them.
-I find smoky ancho spice works just as well if you make sure it is a fresh spice.
+I find a smoky ancho powdered spice works just as well if you make sure it is a fresh spice.

 How to Freeze or Repurpose Leftovers